 She came across other explorers in faraway lands.
 When she attended SOPHIA Network Meeting in Denmark she found herself in a new community.
 She also had the chance to work with this community to contribute to a greater good and joined them as a SOPHIA board member.
 Under this very grown-up title, people from all over the world working to contribute to Philosophy for Children came together to share experiences and ideas; sometimes in faraway lands, sometimes communicating with each other from their own distant countries to improve each other and the field.

 She was determined to make the children of her own country more exposed to philosophy.
 She set to working to translate books, write books and advice publishers about books.
+She wrote philosophy for children books for children herself as a great part of her adventure.
 Meanwhile she came together with lots of children from pre-school to junior-high in school classes and workshops.
 She usually had her beloved picture books in her hand while meeting them and watched the magic that happens when children, picture books and philosophy merge together.

 And Philotopia was founded to include more children and teachers that can reach even more children in this adventure.